-Iceland has just become the world’s first country to make its companies prove they pay male and female employees equally – or face fines.
-Last year, the UK passed a groundbreaking law that will require all companies with 250 employees or more to publicly state the differences between earnings of male and female workers.
+Iceland has become the world’s first country to make its companies prove they pay male and female employees equally – or face fines.
+The UK has passed a groundbreaking law that will require all companies with 250 employees or more to publicly state the differences between earnings of male and female workers.

 So you could think that closing the gender pay gap is perhaps, finally, on the horizon.
 But nothing could be further from the truth.
 At the current rate of progress, worldwide it will take 170 years to close the economic gap between men and women.
 And early results from the new UK law do not look promising: Virgin Money reported women earn a striking 36% less than their male peers.